sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Since `selfHeal` was set to false, if any application resource in OpenShift is deleted `it WILL NOT be` re-created automatically.
 We can try this out if we delete one of the kubernetes resources of the application.

-Now, delete the vote-app `route` in your namespace/project.
+Now, delete the vote-app `route` in your project (e.g. project gitops-user1).
 Note that this will break the application and make it inaccessible!

 What happened?